 The election results were surprising because both VMRO DPMNE and the Social Democratic Union of Macedonia (SDSM) claimed victory due to an extremely close finish.
 It turned out that VMRO DPMNE had 38 percent of the votes, while SDSM had 36.7 percent, leading to 51 and 49 seats respectively.
 The result of this election was surprising because many people expected VMRO DPMNE to come out with a clear victory.
-A lot of people in Macedonia are dependent on governmental and municipal jobs, leading to a large dependency on the previous ruling party, the VMRO DPMNE.
-It appears that the actions of the transition government have been successful and the independent public broadcaster and cleaning up of the voting register helped to make the elections more fair.
+A lot of people in North Macedonia are dependent on governmental and municipal jobs, leading to a large dependency on the previous ruling party, the VMRO DPMNE.
+It appears that the actions of the transition government have been successful and the independent public broadcaster and cleaning up of the voting register helped to make the elections fairer.
 DUI, an Albanian party which was previously in coalition with VMRO DPMNE, lost the most seats; going from 19 to 10 seats.
 Other Albanian parties have a total of 10 seats; Besa with 5 seats, DPA-led Movement of Reforms has 3 seats and DPA 2.
 In order to have a majority, parties need 61 seats.

 |Social Democratic Union Macedonia (SDSM)||436.981||37.87 %||49|

 |Democratic Party of Albanians (DPA)||30.964||2.68 %||2|